Readability in UX/UI Design

 © Ilene Strizver, Fair Use

 1. Align text to the left rather than justify it.
-A page of text that has a jagged right edge can improve readability as the lines provide a consistent starting point for the eye.
+A page of text that has a jagged right edge can make things more readable.
+That’s because the lines give a consistent starting point for the eye.

 An image showing the same text in two versions, one in all caps and the other in normal case.